caldwelljt2/nand2tetris/README.md

 can say with some confidence, I at least _understand_ it.
 I now also understand, in a way I never fully grasped before, why programming in assembly is so difficult and time consuming.

-For anyone else in the various computing fields read this, I cannot recommend it high enough.
+For anyone else in related computing fields reading this this.
+I cannot recommend it high enough.
-Unless your one of those few that either constructed a processor as part of your CS degree or more importantly, truely grasped it and its implications, then I would give this project a try.
+Unless your one of the few that either built your own processor as part of a CS degree or more importantly, truely grasps hardware i/o up front, then I would give this project a try.
-Even if you cannot complete the entire project, the first half (Untits 1 to 6) will help in ways I cannot fully articulate.
+Even if you do not complete the entire project, the first half (Untits 1 to 6) will help in ways I cannot fully articulate right now.

         -Jonathan Caldwell